evandroforks/concurrent-log-handler/README.md

 if desired.
 Both Windows and POSIX systems are supported.
 An optional threaded queue logging handler is provided to perform logging in the background.

-This is a fork of Lowell Alleman's ConcurrentLogHandler 0.9.1 which fixes a hanging/deadlocking problem.
+This is a fork of Lowell Alleman's concurrentloghandler 0.9.1 which fixes a hanging/deadlocking problem.
 See this:

 https://bugs.launchpad.net/python-concurrent-log-handler/+bug/1265150